san-ghun/cwc_projects/README.md

 - Play with Gemini and find out more from it
 - Analyze the code OR Use for more animations
 - ...
+- Build a photo frame app that present many photo images with animation effects

 Tags: `Cocoapods`, `pod`, `Gemini`, `UIKit`, `Storyboard`, `UICollectionView`, `UICollectionView.dequeueReusableCell()`, `UICollectionView.scrollViewDidScroll()`,